6 May 2026

 One way to combat this, is by choosing to hold the property as tenants in common.
 What this means is that each owner of the property owns a pre-determined share of the property.
 This is a relatively simple legal procedure and will often involve drafting what is known as a declaration of trust.
 A declaration of trust sets out the proportions of the property each party owns, for example, either by way of percentages, variable shares or fixed sums.

-In the event that one owner of the property dies, and if they hold the property as tenants in common, the deceased’s share instead then passes as part of their estate, and in accordance with the terms of their will.
+In the event that one owner of the property dies, and if they hold the property as tenants in common, the deceased’s share instead then passes as part of their estate, and in accordance with the terms of their Will.

 Their share is then held for their chosen beneficiaries, offering greater control to an owner.